WATCH LIVE ON FACEBOOK- SUNDAY @ 11AM!!CLICK HERE.

 •The word is profitable for doctrine, reproof, and correction.
 2 Timothy 3:16-17

-•The word unveils the things that are released on our behalf.
+•The word unveils the things that are released towards us on our behalf.
 1 John 5:13

 •The word renews our minds and causes us to know God’s will.
 Romans 12:1-2